 The Clydesdale Junction Railway was built in 1849 through what later became Motherwell station (1885).

-The junction is named for the destination of the Coalburn Branch (Caledonian Railway) of 1856 which was built by the Lesmahagow Guarantee Company, an arm's length company of the Caledonian Railway.
+The junction is named for the destination of the Lesmahagow Railway of 1856, an arm's length company of the Caledonian Railway.

 There was a signal box opened in 1868.
 This was replaced several times.
 A pre 1913 version was on the east side of the junction and its larger 1913 replacement was also to the east.
 There were signal bridges over the main running lines.
 The Motherwell Bridge works were directly over the tracks from the box, but accessed from Logan's Road to the north.